ja88a/vrfs-go-merkletree/README.md

 ![VRFS Solution Overview](./doc/assets/VRFS_overview-solution_v1b.png)

-Overview of the VRFS Service main components:
+Overview of the VRFS service main components:

 ![VRFS Service Overview](./doc/assets/VRFS_overview-service_v1.png)

 ## Development status

-The depicted files' verification protocol is implemented finalized.
+The depicted files' upload, download & verification protocol is implemented and finalized.

 Efficient serialization of the MerkleTree Proofs might be further improved when they are persisted in the DB, on fileset upload verification/confirmation, then retrieved and communicated to clients on every file download info requests for later verification.

-A persistence layer for the VRFS Service is implemented via a distributed memory cache solution, using [Redis](https://redis.com/glossary/distributed-caching/).
+A persistence layer for the VRFS service is implemented via a distributed memory cache solution, using [Redis](https://redis.com/glossary/distributed-caching/).

 An additional DB ORM integration could be required, a NoSQL DB such as Mongo could do the job.